 - Publicly recognize and thank ALL homeowners who participate in the program, for every level of LakeSmart achievement, whether Award or Commendation.

 - Report on program activity as it occurs, and provide a summary report by October 15.

-Second, we expect the association’s Coordinator and Screener(s) to
+Second, we expect the association’s Evaluator to:

-- Attend a full-day training
+- Attend a full-day training.

-- Understand that the LakeSmart evaluation is not a one-time pass/fail exam, but the start of a relationship between the lake association and the landowner that will lead to better lake protection over time
+- Understand that the LakeSmart evaluation is not a one-time pass/fail exam, but the start of a relationship between the lake association and the landowner that will lead to better lake protection over time.

 For more information about LakeSmart, please contact Brooke Hafford MacDonald, LakeSmart Program Manager.